Statue of Horace Mann: Description and history

 The bronze sculpture depicts Mann holding a book, and rests on a granite base.
 It was designed in 1863 and cast in 1865.
 The artwork was surveyed as part of the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1997.

 Following the September 11 attacks in 2001, police closed the gates to the State House lawn, cutting off public access to several of the statues, including Mann, Anne Hutchinson, John F. Kennedy, Henry Cabot Lodge and Daniel Webster.
 These statues are still visible at a distance from the Beacon Street sidewalk, through a fence.
 Only the equestrian statue of Joseph Hooker and the statue of Mary Dyer remained open to close public inspection, as they are located in the pedestrian plaza of the building's main public entrance.

-"I understand why the gates are shut, and I'm not going to question any security measures," said Susan Greendyke Lachevre, art collections manager for the Massachusetts Art Commission at the State House, in The Boston Globe in 2006.
+"I understand why the gates are shut, and I'm not going to question any security measures," criticized Susan Greendyke Lachevre, art collections manager for the Massachusetts Art Commission at the State House, in The Boston Globe in 2006.
 "But the monuments were made for the public.
 It is a shame that the public can't get any closer to them."

-Public access to the Kennedy statue was restored in 2015, by allowing State House visitors, after clearing the security checkpoint, to exit the building at a nearby door staffed by security officers.
+Public access to the Kennedy statue was restored in 2015 by allowing State House visitors, after clearing the security checkpoint, to exit the building at a nearby door staffed by security officers.
 This access is limited to weekdays during business hours in spring and summer.
 Visitors are still not allowed full access to the State House lawn and the other statues.